Internal Vs External Anger - How to Manage Both Effectively When you think of anger…

 - Thoughts of violence

-When you cannot ease these thoughts, your body reacts with panic, distress or other uncomfortable feelings.
+When you cannot ease these thoughts reacting with panic, distress or other uncomfortable feelings.

-Some people find they can momentarily relieve the distress with prescribed actions.
+To momentarily relieve the distress some people using prescribed actions.
 This is sometimes a sign of OCD or obsessive compulsive disorder.
 It’s often characterised by obsessive cleaning, checking behaviours, counting and other rituals.